LAMPSYORKU/OntarioClimateDataPortal/README.md

 jupyter notebook
 ```

-### Revise (variable name, location, model name, RCP, and other settings) and run the code.
+### Revise (e.g., variable name, location, model name, RCP, or other settings) and run the code.
-### If users do not want to use jupyter notebook, they can copy code to python files and run in general python environment.
+### If users do not want to use jupyter notebook, they can copy codes to python files and run python programs in general python environment.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)